SATB2 GENE FOUNDATION FAMILY ASSISTANCE PROGRAM (FAP)

 There has been a lot of talk about Childhood Apraxia of Speech; many of our children were diagnosed with this disorder before we found the genetic diagnosis!
 The best website to visit for this is Apraxia Kids.
 There are videos and information you can easily download to learn more.

 If you or your Speech Language Pathologist (SLP) wants more information about Apraxia, but can’t attend the conference, there are webinars, live and on-demand, available.
-If you are looking for a good Apraxia SLP, there is a list of CASANA boot camp graduates at https://www.apraxia-kids.org/speech-pathologist-directory/.
+If you are looking for a good Apraxia SLP, there is a list available at https://www.apraxia-kids.org/speech-pathologist-directory/.
 Currently, only SLPs in the USA and Canada are listed, but if you submit an email, you can sometimes get information about SLP graduates in other countries.

 Normally, America the Beautiful passes are about $80/ year.
 BUT, you take a copy of your child’s birth certificate and genetic diagnosis to any ranger’s station in any national park in the United States, you can get a pass for your child to get into any national park in the United States for free, for life!!
 If you prefer, you can mail in the information with a $10 processing fee, and get it back.
 And for the majority of parks, that allows whoever is in the car with them to get in for free as well!
 Also part of the pass is discounts on camping grounds and merchandise purchases when shown in the parks.
 Click here to learn more.